 They will also give specific instructions based on each case.
 This usually includes avoiding heavy lifting and physical activity for a few weeks.

 Pain and numbness may develop around the groin if the surgeon damages a nerve during the procedure.
-One in 10 people will continue to experience persistent pain after surgery.

 Treatment with pain relief medication or drugs to block the nerve may help.
 Sometimes, further surgery is necessary.